arquivo/cdxj-explorer/README.md

 # cdxj-explorer
 A python based application to explore CDXJ files.
 Meant to be used with Arquivo.pt's CDXJ files, but probably works with any CDXJ files.
-Though i haven't tested it.
+Though it hasn't been tested with other CDX files.

 ## Installation